alavifazel/dotvim/README.md

 * F9 runs and shows the output of the Python script currently opened by Vim.
 * No toolbar on GVim.
 * NERDTree automatically opens on Vim startup.
+* Saving file can be done by C-s keyboard shortcut other than :w .
 For more info, see the commented lines at the beginning of the *vimrc* file.

 ## Installation